JasonHHouse/gaps/README.md

 ![Gaps Recommended Movies](https://github.com/JasonHHouse/gaps/blob/master/images/recommended.png)

 For large libraries, this can take a while to run.
 The results are stored and only need to be rerun when Plex updates.
 Missing movies are added as found.
 Do not navigate away.
-Gaps will still run but you'll have to check logs to know when it is complete.
+Gaps will still run, but you'll have to check logs to know when it is complete.
 It is currently easier to just leave the page open.
 Fixes for this are coming soon.

 ### Recommended and RSS